turingschool/curriculum/source/projects/web_guesser.markdown

 ```

 Refresh your browser and you should see ... no change.
 But if you view the page source (different on each browser), you should see that full HTML structure.

+### Commit to Git

+Let's commit our code.
+From the command prompt:

+* `git add .` to add the new file
+* `git commit -m "I2: uses an ERB template and HTML"` to commit the code

 ## I3: Guessing Numbers